steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Generate+new+plug-in+with+Project+Generator.md

 ### Add the process applying the gain

-We need to set our internal **mGain** with its required value from the host.
+1. We need to set our internal **mGain** with its required value from the host.
 This is the first step of the process method.
 Parse the parameter change coming from the host in the structure *data.inputParameterChanges* for the current audio block to process.
-Be sure to add **#include "public.sdk/source/vst/vstaudioprocessoralgo.h** at top of the file plugprocessor.cpp!<br> This includes some helpers to access audio buffer.
+Be sure to add **#include "public.sdk/source/vst/vstaudioprocessoralgo.h** at top of the file plugprocessor.cpp!\
+This includes some helpers to access audio buffer.

 **plugprocessor.cpp**